momander/wheel-spinner/README.md

 ### D. Set up Firebase Authentication for Google ###

-1. Select your newly created Firebase project, and then click *Authentication* in the left-hand navigation bar.
+1. Select your newly created Firebase project, then click *Develop* followed by *Authentication* in the left-hand navigation bar.
 1. Click *Set up sign-in method*.
 1. Click *Google* in the list.
 1. Click the slider in the upper right-hand corner to enable Google sign-in.